 Relativistic Vlasov-Maxwell modelling using finite volumes and adaptive mesh refinement

-Benjamin Svedung Wettervik, Timothy C. DuBois, Evangelos Siminos, Tünde Fülöp
+Benjamin Svedung Wettervik, Timothy C. DuBois, Evangelos Siminos and Tünde Fülöp

 The dynamics of collisionless plasmas can be modelled by the Vlasov-Maxwell system of equations.
 An Eulerian approach is needed to accurately describe processes that are governed by high energy tails in the distribution function, but is of limited efficiency for high dimensional problems.
 The use of an adaptive mesh can reduce the scaling of the computational cost with the dimension of the problem.
 Here, we present a relativistic Eulerian Vlasov-Maxwell solver with block-structured adaptive mesh refinement in one spatial and one momentum dimension.
 The discretization of the Vlasov equation is based on a high-order finite volume method.
 A flux corrected transport algorithm is applied to limit spurious oscillations and ensure the physical character of the distribution function.
-We demonstrate a speed-up by a factor of 7x in a typical scenario involving laser-plasma interaction with an underdense plasma due to the use of an adaptive mesh.
+We demonstrate a speed-up by a factor of 7 × in a typical scenario involving laser pulse interaction with an underdense plasma due to the use of an adaptive mesh.
+Graphical abstract Open image in new window

 Vlasov modelling of laser-driven collisionless shock acceleration of protons

-Benjamin Svedung Wettervik, Timothy C. DuBois, Tünde Fülöp
+Benjamin Svedung Wettervik, Timothy C. DuBois and Tünde Fülöp

 Ion acceleration due to the interaction between a short high-intensity laser pulse and a moderately overdense plasma target is studied using Eulerian Vlasov–Maxwell simulations.
 The effects of variations in the plasma density profile and laser pulse parameters are investigated, and the interplay of collisionless shock and target normal sheath acceleration is analyzed.
 It is shown that the use of a layered-target with a combination of light and heavy ions, on the front and rear side, respectively, yields a strong quasi-static sheath-field on the rear side of the heavy-ion part of the target.
 This sheath-field increases the energy of the shock-accelerated ions while preserving their mono-energeticity.